 Accolades for California WorldFest continue to pour in.
 For 20 years this music festival has sought to bring people and cultures together to celebrate music and art, and seek the common thread.

-The Sierra Gold Country festival transforms “California’s most beautiful fairgrounds” into a world village complete with eight stages of live music, sustainability workshops, a global Indigenous People’s village, onsite camping and a village marketplace complete with crafts, shopping, dining and foods of the world.
+The Sierra Gold Country festival transforms “California’s most beautiful fairgrounds” into a world village complete with seven stages of live music, sustainability workshops, a global Indigenous People’s village, onsite camping and a village marketplace complete with crafts, shopping, dining and foods of the world.
 Families are encouraged to attend with family-friendly activities and classes to keep kids of all ages enriched and entertained.

 WorldFest is presented by regional arts non-profit The Center for the Arts.
 Center executive director Julie Baker says: “Honoring Native Peoples, emphasizing conscious living and sustainability practices, providing a safe and friendly environment for families to gather, celebrating global cultures and bringing people together through music is our mission.”